The Origins of The Republic 1918-1919

 The proportion of women who took up employment under the Weimar Republic stayed the same for the most part.
 The biggest change saw more women in public employment such as the civil service, social work, working in shops or even the assembly line.
 The women who worked in the civil service, due to legislative changes, were now earning the same as men.
 By 1933, over 100k women were teachers and 3k had become doctors.

 This did raise the issue of what type of women would be suitable for particular jobs.
 For example, a large number of women worked in a heavy industry in what was typically known as men’s work.
 After the war, however, the better-paid jobs were taken back by men and married women who worked were often criticised for neglecting their homes.

 Under the Republic, women enjoyed much more freedoms than they did before.
 They were able to go out unescorted, drink alcohol and smoke publicly and even able to be more fashion conscious often wearing short skirts, make-up and even shorter hair.

 From 1918 to 1929, Germany saw the emergence of some of the most exciting art in Europe.
 The strict pre-war censorship had been removed and throughout the 1920s, Berlin challenged Paris as the cultural capital of Europe.
 Germany made significant developments in painting, cinema, architecture, literature and theatre.

 This did bring great criticism too with right-wing politicians accusing artists of undermining traditional German values.
 Politicians such as Hitler would later call these cultural changes un-German and immoral.

-Prior to the war, most German arts had been detached from everyday life however under Weimar, artists were trying to portray everyday life.
+Prior to the war, most German art had been detached from everyday life however, under Weimar, artists were trying to portray everyday life.
 They did this in an attempt to be understood by ordinary people as the art scene felt art should comment on society at that time.